 \subsubsection{Structural Classification of Proteins}

-Proteins usually share structural similarities with other proteins, among some of which have a common evolutionary origin \citep{lo2000scop}.
-Classification of protein structure can be tracked back to 1970s aiming to comprehend the process of protein folding and protein structure evolution \citep{andreeva2010structural}.
-Grouping proteins into structural or functional categories also facilitate the understanding of increasing number of newly sequenced genome.
+Proteins usually share structural similarities with other proteins, some of which have a common evolutionary origin \citep{lo2000scop}.
+Classification of protein structure can be traced back to the 1970s aiming to comprehend the process of protein folding and protein structure evolution \citep{andreeva2010structural}.
+Grouping proteins into structural or functional categories also facilitates the understanding of an increasing number of the newly sequenced genome.

 Early methods for similarity measures mostly rely on sequence properties (\textit{i.e.} alignment-based), such as FASTA \citep{FASTA1988improved}, BLAST \citep{BLASTaltschul1990}, or PSI-BLAST \citep{altschul1997psiBLAST}, and were then upgraded by leveraging profiles derived from multiple sequence alignments and position-specific scoring matrices (PSSM) in addition to raw sequences \citep{rangwala2005profile}, or discriminative models like SVM \citep{liao2003combining}.
-For example, \cite{cang2015topological} adopted SVM with a topological approach utilizing persistent homology to extract features for classification of protein domains and superfamilies.
-Other top-performing deep learning works also rely on protein homology detection (one can visit \cite{chen2016comprehensive} for a review) to deduce the 3D structure or function of a protein from its amino acid sequence. \cite{proFam2007hochreiter} suggested a model-based approach which uses LSTM for homology detection.
-Their model makes similarity measures such as BLOSUM or PAM matrices not a priori fixed, but instead suitably learned by LSTM with regard to each specific classification task. \citet[ProDec-BLSTM]{liu2017protein} conducted a similar work on protein remote homology detection, showed an improvement using BLSTM instead of LSTM \citep{proFam2007hochreiter}.
-One drawback of homology based approaches for fold recognition is the lack of direct relationship between the protein sequence and the fold, since current methods substantially rely on the fold of known template protein to classify the fold of new proteins \citep{hou2017deepsf}.
+For example, \citet{cang2015topological} adopted SVM with a topological approach utilizing persistent homology to extract features for the classification of protein domains and superfamilies.
+Other top-performing deep learning works also rely on protein homology detection (one can visit \citet{chen2016comprehensive} for a review) to deduce the 3D structure or function of a protein from its amino acid sequence. \citet{proFam2007hochreiter} suggested a model-based approach that uses LSTM for homology detection.
+Their model makes similarity measures such as BLOSUM or PAM matrices, not a priori fixed, but instead suitably learned by LSTM with regard to each specific classification task. \citet[ProDec-BLSTM]{liu2017protein} conducted a similar work on protein remote homology detection, and showed an improvement using BLSTM instead of LSTM \citep{proFam2007hochreiter}.
+One drawback of homology-based approaches for fold recognition is the lack of a direct relationship between the protein sequence and the fold since current methods substantially rely on the fold of known template protein to classify the fold of new proteins \citep{hou2017deepsf}.
 Therefore, \citet[DeepSF]{hou2017deepsf} proposed a deep 1D CNN for fold classification directly from protein sequences.